vulnersCom/zabbix-threat-control/README.md

 ![](https://github.com/vulnersCom/zabbix-threat-control/blob/master/docs/pkgs.gif)

-Sometimes it is quite difficult to update all packages on all servers to a version that fixes vulnerabilities.
+Sometimes it is impossible to update all packages on all servers to a version that fixes existing vulnerabilities.
 The offered format of the information representation helps to work selectively with both needed servers and particular packages.

 This approach allows you to fix the vulnerabilities of different strategies: